-All goods and services are subject to scarcity at some level.
-Scarcity means that society must develop some allocation mechanism – rules to determine who gets what.
-Over recorded history, these allocation rules were usually command based – the king or the emperor would decide.
-In contemporary times, most countries have turned to market based allocation systems.
-In markets, prices act as rationing devices, encouraging or discouraging production and encouraging or discouraging consumption in such a way as to find an equilibrium allocation of resources.
-We will construct demand curves to capture consumer behavior and supply curves to capture producer behavior.
+All goods and services are subject to scarcity at some level, which requires that society develop some allocation mechanism to determine who gets what.
+Over recorded history, these allocation rules were usually command based, meaning that the king or the emperor would decide.
+In contemporary times, most countries have turned to market-based allocation systems.
+In markets, prices act as rationing devices, encouraging or discouraging production and encouraging or discouraging consumption to find an equilibrium allocation of resources.
+To understand this process, businesses construct demand curves to capture consumer behavior and consider supply curves to capture producer behavior.
 The resulting equilibrium price “rations” the scarce commodity.
-Markets are frequent targets of government intervention.
-This intervention can be direct control of prices or it could be indirect price pressure through the imposition of taxes or subsidies.
-Both forms of intervention are impacted by elasticity of demand.
-After this course, you will be able to: • Describe consumer behavior as captured by the demand curve. • Describe producer behavior as captured by the supply curve. • Explain equilibrium in a market. • Explain the impact of taxes and price controls on market equilibrium. • Explain elasticity of demand. • Describe cost theory and how firms optimize given the constraints of their own costs and an exogenously given price.
-This course is part of the iMBA offered by the University of Illinois, a flexible, fully-accredited online MBA at an incredibly competitive price.
-For more information, please see the Resource page in this course and onlinemba.illinois.edu.